Dental Implant Services in Pittsburgh

 The Life-Changing, Modern Solution for Missing Teeth

 Dental implants are the longest-lasting and most lifelike solution for lost or unsavable teeth.
-Our doctors have the expertise to provide you with dental implants that look, feel and function like natural teeth.
+Dr. Bakuri has the expertise to provide you with dental implants that look, feel and function like natural teeth.
 When properly cared for, our implants can last your lifetime.

 Experience and Training You Can Trust

 Placing dental implants is a delicate procedure, and the success of any dental implant procedure relies on the skill of the doctor.
-As periodontists, Dr. Bakuri and Dr. Azarnoush have received specialized, post-graduate training in the placement and maintenance of dental implants.
-They collaborate with restorative dentists, prosthodontists and a first-class lab that will skillfully fabricate your restorations.
+As a periodontist, Dr. Bakuri has received specialized, post-graduate training in the placement and maintenance of dental implants.
+He collaborates with restorative dentists, prosthodontists and a first-class lab that will skillfully fabricate your restorations.
 This team dynamic provides you with exceptional results.

 Periodontists are required to complete an additional two to three years of specialized training in periodontics following graduation from dental school.
-In addition, our doctors are certified by the American Board of Periodontology, which requires demonstrating a comprehensive mastery in placing dental implants and in all phases of diagnosing and treating periodontal disease.
+In addition, Dr. Bakuri is certified by the American Board of Periodontology, which requires demonstrating a comprehensive mastery in placing dental implants and in all phases of diagnosing and treating periodontal disease.
 Board certification in periodontology is awarded to professionals who have made significant achievements beyond the required educational requirements of the specialty.

 Teaching Dental Implant Procedures

 Dr. Bakuri earned a Master of Science in Dentistry from one of the most reputable programs in the country, which has given him a profound understanding of the biological mechanics of dental implant surgery.
 He is also currently on the faculty at Allegheny General Hospital, where he teaches dental residents about the dental implantation procedure.

 Have You Been Told You Are Not a Candidate for Dental Implants?